stozn/pokemon/README.md

 A subreddit for the game is now open !
 You can find it [here](https://www.reddit.com/r/Pokeidle/) but like the game, still in progress !

+Time to thanks some websites for sprites data.
+Without [Pokémon Database](https://pokemondb.net/), no sprites would be in game !
 Moreover, huge thanks to the [Smogon XY Sprite Project](http://www.smogon.com/forums/threads/xy-sprite-project-read-1st-post-release-v1-1-on-post-3240.3486712/) without that all recents gens could not have been possible !

 WIP.